ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 I'm not providing here md5 sums for them, if you want to check use other download sources and do it yourself.
 This shouldn't be big issue.

-**Note:** You may skip download patches for LFS files and additional archives because they all present in [packages](https://github.com/ShiroiBara/LFS-11.1-systemd-with-EFI-and-pacman/tree/main/packages) folder with `PKGBUILD` files.
+**Note:** You may skip download patches for LFS archives because they all present in [packages](https://github.com/ShiroiBara/LFS-11.1-systemd-with-EFI-and-pacman/tree/main/packages) folder with `PKGBUILD` files.

 Download `packages` folder from this repo, using `git clone` or as `zip` file and unpack it to `$LFS/sources` folder.
 No additional instruction here, please google how to use `git` if needed.
 This is guide not covering any aspect of using linux, if you tried pure `LFS` early you probably have some linux knowledge.
 Nothing personal.